 What is Data Governance?

 Essentially, data governance is the set of guidelines, policies, and standards that organizations use to manage and protect their data.
 Organizations leverage data governance to protect their data, control access and authorization and disperse it among employees for daily use.
 It is a framework to ensure that data is accurate, secure, and accessible.
 Take it as a rulebook for your data systems.
 Every piece of data from sales information to customer reports, is governed according to these rules.
+For organizations to align with best practices, Gartner’s guidance on data governance provides valuable insights into structuring policies and frameworks.

 Simplify Data Pipelines with Hevo’s no-code ETL Solution